-Hanukkah begins on the evening of November 28th and concludes on December 6th.
-Check back here soon for more details about celebrating Hanukkah on campus!
+Hanukkah 2022 begins on the evening of Sunday, December 18th and concludes on Monday, December 26th.
+See below for details about celebrating Hanukkah on campus!

 Begin by placing one candle in the separate space for the shamash, or helper candle.
 On the first night of Hanukkah, place one candle at the far right of your hanukkiah.
 On each subsequent night, add an additional candle to the left of the previous night’s candle.
 Light the shamash and recite these blessings.
 After reciting the blessings, use the shamash to light the other candle(s) from left to right, so the newest candle is lit first.